espresso-cash/protocol/README.md

 - keeps full-privacy (zero information is leaking on the blockchain)
 - can be implemented by any existing crypto-wallet (Trust Wallet, Coin98 etc..) to send payment links without any difficulty to increase their user-base

-# How it works
+## How it works
 We use deep-link to make sure any user (registered or non-registered) can widthdraw their funds from the payment link.
 Then we verify the identity of the person who wants to widthdraw the fund by asking him to confirm the verification code associated to the payment link.
 Then we encrypted the verification code (because we can use Solana address to encrypt messages) into a off-chain database where only the sender can read the answer.
 We use silent push notification background task to unlock the money on the sender phone after the sender phone has successfully verified that the verification code provided is correct.
 Full flow is detailled here

-# Open source
+## Library Open source
-We are open-sourcing our Dart Solana Library to send SOL token that we are using in our demo.
+We are open-sourcing for the Solana Defi Hackathon:

-# Wallet Demo
+- our Dart Solana Library to send SOL token that we are using in our demo.

-We have an internal wallet demo that we can provide on request here: contact@cryptoplease.com
+And we have an internal wallet demo that we can provide on request here: contact@cryptoplease.com

-# The Team
+## Team
 We are 6 anonymous people very experienced with coding, blockchain, finance, marketing, and design skills.